loveencounterflow/icql-dba/README.md

 ## Glossary

-* **schema** ◆ A `schema` (a DB name) is a non-empty string that identifies a DB that is attached to a given connection (a given ICQL-DBA instance).
+* **schema** ◆ A `schema` (a DB name) is a non-empty string that identifies a DB that is attached to a given ICQL-DBA instance (a.k.a. a DB connection).
 Names of tables and views (as well as some pragmas) may be prefixed with a schema to specify a DB other than the principal one.

   The default schema is `main`, which is invariably associated with the principal DB—the one that was opened